mateomustapic88/news-aggregator/README.md

 ## Installation

-To get started with the Innoscripta News Aggregator App, follow these steps:
+To get started with the News Aggregator App, follow these steps:

 1. **Clone the Repository**